 Yavapai County's primary population centers are in Central Yavapai (including Prescott, Prescott Valley, Chino Valley, and Dewey-Humboldt, also known as the Quad Cities) and in the Verde Valley (Cottonwood, Verde Village, Sedona, and Camp Verde).
 Black Canyon City and communities along the SR-69 corridor also have notable concentrations of people.
-Other parts of the county are mostly rural, though there are small towns that serve as rural centers, including Ash Fork, Seligman, Bagdad, and Congress.
+Other parts of the county are mostly rural, though there are small towns that serve as rural centers, including Ash Fork, Seligman, Bagdad, and the Weaver Mountain area (Peeples Valley, Yarnell and Congress).